javieryanez/nodemcu-modules/dht22/README.md

 This module is compatible with DHT22 and DHT21.
 Supports nodemcu with or without floating point.
 No need to use a resistor to connect the pin data of DHT22 to ESP8266.
+We recommend using the minified version of the module (dht22_min.lua).

 ## Example
 ```lua